BasicOrganizer/basicorganizer.github.io/basiccycle-policy.md

 The app is not intended to replace professional advice, diagnosis, treatment, emergency services, or clinically validated fertility-awareness or contraceptive methods.

-Basic Cycle is **not** a healthcare provider, health insurer, or other entity covered by the U.S. Health Insurance Portability and Accountability Act (HIPAA), and this policy is not a HIPAA notice.
+This app is not provided as part of a HIPAA-covered healthcare service, and this Privacy Policy is not a HIPAA Notice of Privacy Practices.

 ---